fridalannerstrom/selekt/README.md

 ## ✍️ Author

 This project was created by **Frida Lannerström** as part of Portfolio Project 4 in the Full Stack Developer Diploma at Code Institute.

 ---

-## 🔄 Agile Working Methodology

-This project is developed using an **Agile-inspired workflow** with GitHub Projects.

-All functionality is broken down into **user stories**, written from the user's perspective in the format:

-> *As a user, I want to... so that...*

-Each user story includes:
-- **Type:** User Story or Epic Story
-- **Priority:** Assigned using the [MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method) (Must Have, Should Have, Could Have, Won’t Have)
-- **Acceptance Criteria:** Clear conditions to define when a story is complete

-I use **GitHub Projects (Kanban board view)** to visually organize and track my work:
-- `Backlog`: All user stories and epics are added here initially
-- `Ready`: Tasks that are prioritized and ready to begin
-- `In Progress`: Tasks currently being worked on
-- `In Review`: Stories ready for testing or feedback
-- `Done`: Completed work

-### 🏷️ Labels
-Each issue is tagged with:
-- **Type** (e.g., `user story`, `epic story`)
-- **Priority** (e.g., `must-have`, `should-have`)

-### 🧩 Epic Stories
-Larger themes are grouped into *epic stories*.
-Each epic includes links to related user stories and acts as a checklist of progress.
-Example epics: `User Authentication`, `Candidate Management`, `File Uploads`.

-This structure helps me:
-- Keep focus and prioritize correctly
-- Demonstrate planning and iterative work
-- Track progress clearly, even on a solo project

----